haytham10/inception/README.md

 - **make re**: Rebuild the "Inception" environment.
 - **make clean**: Clean up the "Inception" environment and delete unused Docker resources.
 - **make fclean**: Perform a total cleaning, stopping all containers and removing all Docker resources.

+## Services and Explanations
+- **Nginx**: The Nginx service acts as a reverse proxy and web server, handling incoming requests and directing them to the appropriate backend services.
+It provides SSL/TLS termination and is configured to serve static content efficiently.

+- **WordPress**: WordPress is a popular content management system (CMS) for building and managing websites.
+It is used to create dynamic and customizable websites.
+The WordPress service is connected to the MariaDB service to store data.

+- **MariaDB**: MariaDB is a robust and reliable open-source relational database management system.
+It serves as the database backend for WordPress, storing all website data and content.

+- **Redis**: Redis is an in-memory data structure store, used as a caching layer to improve WordPress performance.
+It helps reduce the load on the database and speeds up repetitive operations.

+- **FTP**: The FTP service allows developers to transfer files between their local machines and the web server.
+It enables easy file management for the web application.

+- **Adminer**: Adminer is a full-featured database management tool that provides a web-based interface to manage the MariaDB database.
+It offers a convenient way to interact with the database for administration purposes.

+- **Custom Website**: A custom website container is provided to test other web applications or static websites.
+Developers can deploy their custom projects and access them at port 3000.

 ## Project Structure:
 The "Inception" project has the following directory structure: